Comparison between Local and NYSE Practices

 NYSE LCM: Section 303A.01

 Independent directors must constitute the majority of a listed company’s board of directors.
 Under Argentine law, the board of directors of a listed company need not be composed of a majority of independent directors.
-Nonetheless, the CMA and the CNV’s Regulations require listed companies to have a sufficient number of independent directors to form the audit committee, which must be composed of a majority of independent members.
+Nonetheless, the CML and the CNV’s Regulations require listed companies to have a sufficient number of independent directors to form the audit committee, which must be composed of a majority of independent members.

 Although not required by Argentine law, and in accordance with our audit committee’s regulations, all the members of our audit committee must qualify as independent.